andhyalv/AndhyAlv.github.io/Healthcare.md

 and avg_procedures > 2.5
 order by avg_procedures DESC;
 ```
-The output is the following table.
+The output below shows us that radiology, cardiology, and surgery for cardiovascular and thoarcic systems are the most significantly reocurring procedures based on medical specialties.

 ![ListofMed](images/ListofProceduresQuery.png "Output")

-From this output, we can see that (Describe relationships)
+#### d) Provide a list of patients who were admitted in an emergency and left the hospital faster than average.

-#### d) Provide a list of all patients who had an emergency but left the hospital faster than the average.
+In order to provide the list of patients, we had to find what an emergency is labeled as.
+Upon looking at the data, emergencies are classified as admission_type_id = 1.
+From there, we need to establish an average time stayed in the hospital.
+This is created from the WITH clause, setting the avg_time variable as the average time stayed in the hospital.
+Then we include a condition to be less than the average time alongside being equivalent to the emergency label.
+The query below demonstrates this.

 ```SQL
 WITH avg_time AS (
 	SELECT AVG(time_in_hospital)